slimechips/intuition/README.md

 # :eyes: Perspective Bot
 > Are we even aware of our biases anymore?
-It needs to be fixed. \n
+It needs to be fixed.

 >If you look at this chart and are convinced your “extreme” source belongs in the middle, you just might be part of the problem.

 ![News Bias](news_bias.jpg)